-In the field experiment, we invite nearly 5,000 Americans from a nationally representative internet survey panel to donate a portion of their survey earnings to the healthy food aid program.
+In the field experiment, we invite nearly 5000 Americans from a nationally representative internet survey panel to donate a portion of their survey earnings to the healthy food aid program.
 Across treatment groups, we vary the recipient contribution requirements described to respondents.
 We first test the impact of recipient monetary contributions: the recipient makes no contribution, the recipient pays 10% of the cost, or the recipient pays 50% of the cost.
-We also include treatments in which the recipient has to expend time (5 minutes or 25 minutes) registering for the program to receive the food.
+We also include treatments in which the recipient has to expend time (5 min or 25 min) registering for the program to receive the food.